Dynasty (1981 TV series) season 7: Plot

 As the seventh season begins, Blake stops short of killing Alexis, who has taken all of his assets, including the mansion.
 Claudia has died in the fire she set at La Mirage, and Amanda (now played by Karen Cellini) is rescued by a returning Michael Culhane, Blake's chauffeur from the first season.
 Blake turns the tables on Ben and Alexis and recovers his wealth, but loses his memory after an oil rig explosion.
 Alexis finds Blake and, with everyone believing he is dead, perpetuates the belief that they are still married.
 Living with a clean slate, Alexis finds herself softening to Blake but ultimately tells him the truth as he reunites with Krystle.
 Krystina receives a heart transplant but is later temporarily kidnapped by Sarah Curtis, the mother of the girl from whom Krystina received her new heart; Sammy Jo's marriage to Clay crumbles and she falls into bed with Steven; Amanda leaves town; and Ben's daughter Leslie arrives.
-Adam's season-long romance with Blake's secretary Dana Waring culminates in a wedding, which is punctuated in the May 6, 1987 season finale by Alexis's car plunging off a bridge into a river and the violent return of a vengeful Matthew Blaisdel (Bo Hopkins).
+Adam's season-long romance with Blake's secretary Dana Waring culminates in a wedding, which is punctuated in the May 6, 1987 season finale by a car Alexis drove plunged off a bridge into a river and the violent return of a vengeful Matthew Blaisdel (Bo Hopkins).